1 Thessalonians 4:11

 Principle:

-Christians usefully employed have a tendency toward more settled souls.
+Christians usefully employed tend to more settled souls.

 Application: